Carabanchel creativa

 * Choose Filter...

-* The window Query Builder is displayed
+* The window Query Builder

 How to build a query in Query Builder

-* Double click on a field in Fields list
+* Double click on a field in Fields

-* Select All in Values
+* Select All

 * Choose a operator from Operators

-* Double click on a value in Values list
+* Double click on a value in Values

 * Your expression is shown at the bottom of the window

-* Click Test to have a preview of how many rows are returned
+to have a preview of how many rows are returned

-* Click OK to apply the filter
+to apply the filter

-* The layer is displayed according to the filter applied (you see a filter icon aside the layer name in panel Layers)
+* The layer is displayed according to the filter applied (you see a filter icon aside the layer name in panel Layers

 The whole point being made was that we all have been taught geography mainly based on the Mercator projection – as the background in daily television news, the cover of my school atlas, in general the ubiquitous depiction of the planet.